manoj-mutireddygari/Auraluxe/README.md

-# Lee Sage - Luxury Fashion E-commerce Website
+# Luxury Fashion E-commerce Website

 A premium e-commerce platform for luxury fashion, built with modern web technologies and a comprehensive admin management system.